BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 local function myMistake(num1, num2)
 	print("num1" + num_2)

 myMiftake("Astarion")

 ```

+`bg3se::lua::State::LoadScript(): Failed to parse script: [string "MySEMod/BootstrapServer.lua"]:4: 'end' expected (to close 'function' at line 1) near <eof>`

+Here we get the error message `Failed to parse script`.
+This means that we already made a mistake with writing our script regardless of the input

 - Typos, wrong type of parameters, wrong amount of parameter inputs, wrong syntax. null pointer exception